 - Any sores or wounds on the fingers or toes.

-- Sudden deaths have happened with this drug in people with heart problems or heart defects.
-Stroke and heart attack have also happened in adults taking this drug.
-Call your doctor right away if you have change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+- Sudden deaths have happened with this drug in children with some heart problems or heart defects.
+Stroke, heart attack, and sudden death have also happened in adults taking this drug.
+Call your child’s doctor right away if your child has a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

 - Dry mouth.

 - Bad taste in your child’s mouth.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Give early in the day to help prevent sleep problems.

 - Give this drug with or without food.